prtrymer/Test-Task/README.md

 chose the deployment topology, and made the calls on scope, including dropping Google OAuth.

-**AI-assisted.** Most of the implementation: domain entities, use cases, Prisma adapters, the React components, and the test suites.
-Also the research into platform constraints that shaped the design — the 4.5 MB function body cap that forced direct-to-blob transfer, and Vercel Blob's private-store and signed-URL behaviour.
+**AI-assisted.** Research into platform constraints that shaped the design — the 4.5 MB function body cap that forced direct-to-blob transfer, and Vercel Blob's private-store and signed-URL behaviour.